 This may also help you avoid the year-end rush to get your records up to date and complete your self assessment return.
 But it may also mean extra work during the year, particularly when you are getting used to the new system.

-You don't have to use Making Tax Digital for income tax yet – it will not be compulsory until at least April 2020.
+You don't have to use Making Tax Digital for income tax yet – the Government has postponed the date it will become compulsory for the time being.
 But you can join the Making Tax Digital pilot for income tax if you want to.

 You can find out more with HMRC's help and support for Making Tax Digital.